denoland/deno/SECURITY.md

 - Users should not be able to self-escalate their permissions without explicit consent.
-- I/O required to build an initial static module graph should always follow the permissions of it's parent.
+- I/O required to build an initial static module graph should always follow the permissions of its parent.
 If there is no parent, all permissions are granted.
-As an example, this means that the initial static module graph that is construced when doing `deno run`, does not have any permission restrictions.
+As an example, this means that the initial static module graph that is constructed when doing `deno run`, does not have any permission restrictions.
 However, the module graph constructed as the result of loading a web worker or dynamic import will be restricted to the permissions of the caller (the main worker most likely).